matheusfenolio/Class-SQL-Methods/README.md

-# Class-Metodos-SQL
+# Class-SQL-Methods

-Classe para utilizar SQL em projetos C#
+Class for using SQL in C# projects